jindian/linux_note/linux_startup/start_kernel_part_II.md

   1. Initialize common cpu data of all cpus, source information of cpu initialized before start_kernel in arch/x86/kernel/head_32.S.
   2. We don't config CONFIG_X86_VISWS, the defination of function `visws_early_detect` is NULL.
   3. CONFIG_VMI is not configured, the defination of function `vmi_init` is same as `visws_early_detect`.
-  4. `early_cpu_init` intialize cpu information, it firstly get information of kernel support cpu, listed as follow, after that identify the cpu it used in this linux initialization.
+  4. `early_cpu_init` intialize cpu information, it firstly get information of kernel support cpu, listed as follow, after that identify the cpu it used in this linux initialization with `early_identify_cpu`.

 kernel supports cpu listed as follow: